Arabian Peninsula: Modern history

 The provincial Ottoman Army for Arabia (Arabistan Ordusu) was headquartered in Syria, which included Palestine, the Transjordan region in addition to Lebanon (Mount Lebanon was, however, a semi-autonomous mutasarrifate).
 It was put in charge of Syria, Cilicia, Iraq, and the remainder of the Arabian Peninsula.
 The Ottomans never had any control over central Arabia, also known as the Najd region.

 The emergence of what was to become the Saudi royal family, known as the Al Saud, began in Najd in central Arabia in 1744, when Muhammad bin Saud, founder of the dynasty, joined forces with the religious leader Muhammad ibn Abd al-Wahhab, founder of the Wahhabi movement, a strict puritanical form of Sunni Islam.
 The Emirate of Diriyah established in the area around Riyadh rapidly expanded and briefly controlled most of the present-day territory of Saudi Arabia, sacking Karbala in 1802, and capturing Mecca in 1803.

 The Damascus Protocol of 1914 provides an illustration of the regional relationships.
 Arabs living in one of the existing districts of the Arabian peninsula, the Emirate of Hejaz, asked for a British guarantee of independence.
 Their proposal included all Arab lands south of a line roughly corresponding to the northern frontiers of present-day Syria and Iraq.
 They envisioned a new Arab state, or confederation of states, adjoining the southern Arabian Peninsula.
-It would have comprised Cilicia – İskenderun and Mersin, Iraq with Kuwait, Syria, Mount Lebanon Mutasarrifate, Jordan, and Palestine.
+It would have comprised Cilicia—İskenderun and Mersin, Iraq with Kuwait, Syria, Mount Lebanon Mutasarrifate, Jordan, and Palestine.

-In the modern era, the term bilad al-Yaman came to refer specifically to the southwestern parts of the peninsula.
+In the modern era, the term bilad al-Yaman came to refer specifically to the south-western parts of the peninsula.
 Arab geographers started to refer to the whole peninsula as 'jazirat al-Arab', or the peninsula of the Arabs.